 Please only make a deposit if you can commit to an active daily schedule with your dog, or have friends, family or hired help who can.
 Especially during the first year.
 If you make a deposit, we will call you make an introduction and learn more about your lifestyle and living situation.

 For the sake of our dogs health and happiness, we reserve the right to return your deposit and refuse the sale of a puppy for any reason.
 We are the only voice our puppies have!

-No. We might consider it on a very limited basis from a highly qualified professional breeder, but this requires an in-person interview and a premium on the price.
+We might consider it on a very limited basis for a highly qualified professional breeder.

 Yes.
 Your puppy will be microchipped and delivered with a clean bill of health from our veterinarian.
 We also provide you with genetic information on both of the puppy's parents.